Anna Oxenstierna: Amateur career

 Individually, she won the 1983 Swedish International Stroke Play Championship, at the time the most prestigious amateur tournament in the nation.
 She also won the 72-hole tournament Pierre Robert Cup at Falsterbo Golf Club in both 1981 and 1984.
 She was semi-finalist at the Swedish Matchplay Championship in 1988 and 1994.

 Professional career

 Oxenstierna turned professional ahead of the 1987 season and played on the Swedish Golf Tour where she was runner-up at the 1987 Delsjö Ladies Open.
 She finished the 1987 season third on Swedish Golf Tour Order of Merit, and in 1988 she finished second, behind Sofia Grönberg.
 In 1989 she won the IBM Ladies Open and Ängsö Ladies Open.

 Oxenstierna also joined the Ladies European Tour, where she won the 1989 TEC Players Championship two strokes ahead of Laurette Maritz, to become the fifth Swedish LET winner after Kärstin Ehrnlund, Marie Wennersten, Liselotte Neumann and Sofia Grönberg.
 In 1990 she was runner-up at the WPG European Tour Classic, 2 strokes behind Tania Abitbol of Spain.

+Later career

+Oxenstierna earned a degree in business and economics from the Stockholm School of Economics.
+She later worked in investor relations and corporate communications, including as Head of Investor Relations at Volvo Cars during the company's 2021 initial public offering.